ErrorDodo/Shared-SkinChanger/README.md

 npm i ws && npm i ajv

+node index.js || To turn on the websocket

 and that should make the websocket work

 in the lua format the websocket ip like this ws://127.0.0.1:8080 so the format would be ws://ip:port